 There’s also a rumor that some accounts might get permanently shadowbanned by TikTok, and in some cases, even have their IP address banned.
 This usually happens because users repeatedly break TikTok’s rules and exploit the platform.

 When shadowban on TikTok happens, you should wait, being patient, especially if you’ve already built up a good number of followers.
-However, if you continue to violate TikTok’s rules, your ban could become permanent, and that’s not good news.
+However, if you continue to violate TikTok’s Community Guidelines, your ban could become permanent, and that’s not good news.